louieyan/r4ds-exercise-solutions/transform.md

 #> #   minute <dbl>, time_hour <dttm>
 ```

-Since `arr_time` is also missing, these are canceled flights.
+Notably, the arrival time (`arr_time`) is also missing for these rows.
+These
+seem to be canceled flights.

 </div>